-Our internal policy is to make capital investments in order to maintain and continuously improve our distillery and bottling facilities in line with technological development, as well as the most rigorous standards to ensure the efficient and sustainable operation.
+The Company's internal policy is to make capital investments in order to maintain and continuously improve our distillery and bottling facilities in line with technological development, as well as the most rigorous standards to ensure the efficient and sustainable operation.

-For years 2021, 2020 and 2019, the investment expenditures in property, plant and equipment amounted to Ps.\$2,197 million, 3,544 million and \$2,038 million, respectively.
+For years 2022, 2021 and 2020, the investment expenditures in property, plant and equipment amounted to Ps.\$3,278, \$2,197 million and \$3,544 million, respectively.

 During such period, we continued with the modernization program of our distillery and bottling facilities in Mexico and the US.
 In Mexico, we performed the construction of a new manufacturing facility.
 We acquired a new agricultural equipment, transportation equipment and computer equipment, and we expanded the capacity of storage of barrels, purchasing the corresponding barrels.
-In the United States, we adapted and expanded the storage capacity of barrels in Colorado and Pine Island facilities, and in addition we included the Kentucky facilities.
-In Northern Ireland, a new distillery facility was built and we expanded the storage capacity of barrels, acquiring the corresponding barrels.
+In the United States of America, the capacity of storage tanks was expanded in the Indiana facility, in addition, the replacement of pallets was made to relocate the products.
+In Northern Ireland, a new distillation facility was built and the capacity of barrels storage was expanded, acquiring the corresponding barrels.